m-aziz1/Arduino-Webpage/README.md

-Displaying text on a 1602 LCD Module using Arduino and Node.js
+Select City to Display Weather on Arduino LCD, using Node.js and OpenWeather's Weather API.
+Also displays temperature of the current room using DHT11 sensor.